-- Short term ad-hoc non-prescribed medication The school will request parent/guardian consent to administer ad-hoc non-prescription by using Template B (Appendix 2) which must be completed before the non prescribed medication is administered.
-If a child becomes unwell during the school day school staff will contact parents to gain consent before administering the school medication. - Prescribed and non-prescribed medication each request to administer medication must be accompanied by 'Parental consent to administer medication form (Appendix 2 Template C and/or C1) or if applicable on the IHP)
+- Short term ad-hoc non-prescribed medication The school will request parent/guardian consent to administer ad-hoc non-prescription medication by using Form Appendix B which must be completed before the non prescribed medication is administered.
+If a child becomes unwell during the school day school staff will contact parents to discuss the situation before administering the school held medication.
+A confirmation slip will be sent home with the child stating the medicine given, dose, and time medicine was administered (Appendix C).
+The school will send annual reminders requesting parents/guardians to inform the school if there are changes to consent gained when the pupils joined the school.
+If the school is not informed of any changes by the parent/guardian it will be assumed that consent remains current. - Prescribed and non-prescribed medication each request to administer medication must be accompanied by 'Parental consent to administer medication form, (Appendix F) or if applicable on the IHP)